Skip to content

 Key Takeaways

-• Dioptase, a rare copper silicate hydrate, is characterized by its vibrant emerald-green colour and unique crystal structure, primarily sourced from regions like Africa, Arizona, and Kazakhstan.
+• Dioptase, a rare copper silicate hydrate, is characterized by its vibrant emerald-green colour and unique crystal structure.
+It is primarily sourced from regions like Africa, Arizona, and Kazakhstan.

 • Historically referred to as the ‘medicinal emerald,' dioptase was valued for its purported healing properties, including emotional healing and physical benefits attributed to its copper content.